hadron-sclang/hadron/doc/Hadron-Compilation-Stages.md

 ## Parsing produces a Parse Tree

 The goal of parsing in Hadron is to produce a *parse tree* only, meaning a tree representation of the input tokens identified by the lexer.
-This is different from LSC which lexes, parses, and does some modifications to the parse tree all in one pass.
+This is different from LSC which lexes, parses, and does some optimizations to the parse tree all in one pass.
 The parse tree is built by the Parser defined in Parser.cpp.

 ## Syntax Analysis produces an Abstract Syntax Tree (AST)

 The Syntax Analyzer uses the parse tree to build a lower-level Abstract Syntax Tree (AST), in which nodes have no required relationship to the input source.
-This AST is used to identify control-flow structures (`if`, `while`, `do`), locate scoped variables, and perform type inference on values.
+This AST is used to identify control-flow structures (`if`, `while`, `do`), and to locate scoped variables and arguments.
 The Syntax Analyzer object is found in SyntaxAnalyzer.cpp.

 It would be cool if we could drop the original source code after this, so any string_view references to the code can't live past the Parse Tree.